Steem-FOSSbot/steem-fossbot-voter/README.md

 - v0.1.3, add language detection (some European languages only), remove jQuery CDN dependency, add minimum threshold to score chart, some bug fixes and docs updates
 - v0.1.2
   - add first version of stats, with pretty charts
-  - upgrade session management to be more secure and have better user experience. now only enter key once and some 'service' endpoints use temporary key to get data
+  - upgrade session management to be more secure and have better user experience.
+Now only enter key once and some 'service' endpoints use temporary key to get data
   - misc bug fixes and updates to docs, etc.
 - v0.1.1
   - break out vote counting to up and down votes; if metric bounds calculation